hasura/graphql-engine/console/README.md

 CONSOLE_MODE=cli
 URL_PREFIX=/`
 ```
 Environment variables accepted in `cli` mode:

 1. **PORT**: Configure the port where Hasura console will run locally.
 2. **DATA_API_URL**: Configure it with the Hasura GraphQL Engine url.
 If you are running it on Heroku.
 Your url will look like <app-name>.herokuapp.com.
-This value will be used to test when Hasura migration mode is disabled.
 3. **API_HOST**: Hasura CLI host.
 4. **API_PORT**: Hasura CLI port.
 5. **ACCESS_KEY**: Set access key if Hasura GraphQL engine is configured to run with ACCESS_KEY.